Animal culture: Dolphins

 By using a "process of elimination" approach, researchers Krutzen et al. reported evidence of culturally transmitted tool use in bottlenose dolphins (Tursiops sp.).
 It has been previously noted that tool use in foraging, called "sponging" exists in this species.
 "Sponging" describes a behavior where a dolphin will break off a marine sponge, wear it over its rostrum, and use it to probe for fish.
 Using various genetic techniques, Krutzen et al. showed that the behavior of "sponging" is vertically transmitted from the mother, with most spongers being female.
-Additionally, they found high levels of genetic relatedness from spongers suggesting recent ancestry and the existence of a phenomenon researchers call a "sponging eve".
+Additionally, they found high levels of genetic relatedness from spongers, suggesting recent ancestry and the existence of a phenomenon researchers call a "sponging eve".

 In order to make a case for cultural transmission as the mode of behavioral inheritance in this case, Krutzen et al. needed to rule out possible genetic and ecological explanations.
-Krutzen et al. refer to data that indicate both spongers and nonspongers use the same habitat for foraging.
+The Krutzen et al. refer to data that indicate both spongers and nonspongers use the same habitat for foraging.
 Using mitochondrial DNA data, Krutzen et al. found a significant non-random association between the types of mitochondrial DNA pattern and sponging.
 Because mitochondrial DNA is inherited maternally, this result suggests sponging is passed from the mother.

 In a later study one more possible explanation for the transmission of sponging was ruled out in favor of cultural transmission.
 Scientists from the same lab looked at the possibility that 1.) the tendency for "sponging" was due to a genetic difference in diving ability and 2.) that these genes were under selection.
 From a test of 29 spongers and 54 nonspongers, the results showed that the coding mitochondrial genes were not a significant predictor of sponging behavior.
 Additionally, there was no evidence of selection in the investigated genes.